Computer Vision – Machine Learning – Robotics

 - Josef Sivic co-chaired a session on learning from demonstration at IROS 2022

-- Members of the Impact team present 4 papers at ECCV 2022, incl. one oral
+- Members of the Impact team presented 4 papers at ECCV 2022, incl. one oral

 - Josef Sivic co-organized the Czech-French AI Workshop on Artificial Intelligence (report)

-- The Impact team participates in the European Network of Excellence in Robotics euROBIN
+- The Impact team participated in the European Network of Excellence in Robotics euROBIN

-- Paper co-authored by Tomas Pajdla wins the Best Paper Award at CVPR 2022 (report)
+- Paper co-authored by Tomas Pajdla won the Best Paper Award at CVPR 2022 (report)

-- Members of the Impact team have 6 papers accepted at CVPR 2022, incl. one oral and the Best Paper Award
+- Members of the Impact team presented 6 papers at CVPR 2022, incl. one oral and the Best Paper Award

-- Our work on learning from Internet videos how to manipulate tools has received the best poster prize at the 2nd International Workshop on AI for Robotics
+- Our work on learning from Internet videos how to manipulate tools received the Best Poster Award at the 2nd International Workshop on AI for Robotics

-- Paper co-authored by Tomas Pajdla wins the Marr Prize Best Paper Honorable Mention at ICCV 2021 (report)
+- Paper co-authored by Tomas Pajdla won the Marr Prize Best Paper Honorable Mention at ICCV 2021 (report)

-- Members of the Impact team present 6 papers at ICCV 2021
+- Members of the Impact team presented 6 papers at ICCV 2021

-- Torsten Sattler is giving a keynote (Lessons Learned from Building Benchmarks for Visual Localization) at IROS 2021
+- Torsten Sattler gave a keynote (Lessons Learned from Building Benchmarks for Visual Localization) at IROS 2021

-- Paper co-authored by Torsten Sattler on 3D Human Pose Estimation and Self-Localization in Large Scenes was shortlisted among the Best Paper Candidates at CVPR 2021
+- Paper co-authored by Torsten Sattler was shortlisted among the Best Paper Candidates at CVPR 2021

 - Members of the Impact team presented 6 papers at CVPR 2021